Nashville, Memphis & New Orleans – A Music Roadtrip with a Twist

 Where I stayed, ate & drank:

-Capriccio in the Peabody Hotel is a fantastic choice if are looking to splash out on a meal while in Memphis.
+The Peabody Restaurant at the hotel is a fantastic choice if are looking to splash out on a meal while in Memphis.
 Excellent service & delicious food in a traditional setting.

 Flying Fish is more of a canteen, but the Red Snapper was delicious, along with the fishing inspired décor.
 Our favourite was the wine menu, where your choice was “Good” or “Better”!